exercism/python/concepts/class-inheritance/about.md

 # About

-Inheritance is one of the Object Oriented Programming(OOP) concept.
-Understanding inheritance is important to understanding the whole point behind object oriented programming.
+Inheritance is one of the ['four pillars'][four-pillars] of Object Oriented Programming (`OOP`).
+In situations where only a small amount of functionality needs to be customized for a new class, `inheritance` allows code re-use from one or more parent classes, and can help make programs cleaner and more maintainable.

 ## More on Classes